buildbot/buildbot/master/docs/developer/secrets.rst

 In the master configuration the provider is instantiated through a Buildbot service secret manager with the file directory path.
 File secrets provider reads the file named by the key wanted by Buildbot and returns the contained text value.
-The provider SecretInFile providers allows Buildbot to read secrets in the secret directory.
+SecretInFile provider allows Buildbot to read secrets in the secret directory.

 Vault provider
 ``````````````